A Strike and an Uprising

 * Also check out the short documentary series and interactive websites about Emma Tenayuca and Annie Mae Carpenter.

 In 1938, half of the nation’s pecans were shelled in San Antonio.
 When the shellers’ wages were cut from about 6 cents to 4 cents per shelled pound, Emma Tenayuca led an estimated ten thousand workers in a massive walk out.
 The strike lasted 37 days before the company gave in.
-While the pecan shellers’ strike is recognized by many as the birth of the Chicano movement, it is shrouded in myth and denial about its iconic communist leader, Emma Tenayuca.
+While the pecan shellers’ strike is recognized by many as the birth of the Chicano movement, it is shrouded in myth and denial about its leader, Emma Tenayuca.

 The 1987 march on Nacogdoches was the result of the Annie Mae Carpenter race and gender discrimination lawsuit initiated by the NAACP ten years earlier.
 Finding that the University and the courts were unresponsive, workers organized a march of more than 3,000 people – labor unionists, civil rights and women’s activists.
 The march led to a union contract, continuing union representation, and the payment of back wages.
 While the uprising in Nacogdoches is largely unknown, Texas historian Ruthe Winegarten described it as an epiphany for African American women in Texas.